andypiper/my-glitch-in-bio/README.md

 To get started, open `settings.json` and add your name, avatar, social accounts, and links.
 Your changes will all be reflected instantly.

-To help you make the site your own we've included multiple themes.
+To help you make the site your own we've included some themes.
 In `settings.json` you can choose `glitch` or `gallery`.
-In `index.html` the first comment, which starts with `<!--- THEMES:` shows you where the theme is added to the page.
 Choose any theme you want, add a new one, or start with one and edit it to make it your own. _If you don't have a valid theme selected the site will default to the styles outlined in `style.css`._

+In `index.html` you'll see where the theme is applied to the page at the first comment, which starts with `<!--- THEMES:`.
 We've also included a few `<!--- NEXT STEPS: ` comments in the HTML that show things like adding a bio paragraph or embedding a YouTube video.
+For more HTML learning try out [Hello Website](https://glitch.com/~glitch-hello-website).

 ## What's in this project?